 Quick guide to the Personal Savings Allowance

-At the Summer Budget last year, George Osborne had multiple nuggets of good news for investors in peer-to-peer lending (P2P), most notably the announcement of the new Innovative Finance ISA (IFISA).
+At the Summer Budget in 2015, George Osborne had multiple nuggets of good news for investors in peer-to-peer lending (P2P), most notably the announcement of the new Innovative Finance ISA (IFISA).
 But one which may have snuck under the radar was the announcement that a new Personal Savings Allowance (PSA) – like the IFISA – will be introduced from 6 April 2016.
 It represents one of the biggest savings changes in a generation, as it means that around 95% of people will no longer be paying tax on savings as a result.

 Indeed, this hugely significant tax efficiency on savings income means that basic-rate taxpayers will be able to earn £1,000 in interest on savings without having to cough up a penny to HMRC (ie: a maximum saving of £200 each year).
 Their higher-rate taxpaying counterparts will enjoy a corresponding threshold of £500, which in turn also equates to a maximum annual saving of £200.